OCD101.Com

 Obsessive-Compulsive Disorder (OCD) - National Institute of Mental ...

 Obsessive-compulsive disorder (OCD) is a disorder marked by uncontrollable and recurring thoughts (obsessions), repetitive and excessive behaviors (compulsions), or both.
-OCD symptoms can begin any time but usually start between late childhood and young adulthood.
-Where can I learn more about OCD?

-Obsessive-Compulsive Disorder (OCD) - Cleveland Clinic
+Obsessive-Compulsive Disorder (OCD) - Harvard Health

 All There Is To Know About OCD - International OCD Foundation